santisq/PSTree/docs/en-US/about_TreeStyle.md

 Reset           Property   string Reset {get;}
 ```

-The `.EscapeSequence(string vt)` method can be used to see the escape sequence used to produce the color and accent, for example:
+The `.EscapeSequence()` method reveals the escape sequence applied to generate specific colors or accents.
+For example:

 <div>
   &nbsp;&nbsp;&nbsp;